We all know the struggle of posting about the new campaign, products or services on Facebook and then waiting to see users’ reaction.

-- What's Facebook advertising and how to do it
+- What's Facebook advertising and how can it help

 These statistics highlight some of the latest important facts about Facebook advertising you'll love to know:

-- Facebook is the first social network to transcend 1 billion registered accounts and currently has approximately 2.6 billion monthly active users, according to Statista.
-(YouTube and WhatApp follow the platform)
+- Facebook is the first social network to transcend 1 billion registered accounts and currently has more than 2.8 billion monthly active users.

 2. Facebook Demographics stats

-4. What's Facebook advertising and how to do it
+3. What's Facebook advertising and how can it help

 Advertising on Facebook implies paying to place product offers and promotions that target a specific audience on the platform.